yehia67/documentation/client-libraries/0.1/how-to-guides/python/generate-an-address.md

 ## Packages

-To complete this guide, you need to install the following package (if you're using Go modules, you just need to reference this package):
+To complete this guide, you need to install the following package:

 ```bash
 pip install pyota